redhat-cip/dci-openshift-agent/README.md

 #### `/etc/dci-openshift-agent/dcirc.sh`

-!!!
-NOTE
-    The default `dcirc.sh` is shipped as
+> NOTE: The default `dcirc.sh` is shipped as `/etc/dci-openshift-agent/dcirc.sh.dist`.
-    `/etc/dci-openshift-agent/dcirc.sh.dist`.

 Copy the [recently obtained API credentials](#setting-up-access-to-dci) and paste it on the Jumpbox to `/etc/dci-openshift-agent/dcirc.sh`.